microsoft/reverse-proxy/docs/designs/route-extensibility.md

 ## Proposal

 * Add an Extensions collection to Route and Cluster.
-This should follow the same pattern as http features, using an `IDictionary<Type, object>` and be accessed based on the type of the extension.
+This should follow the same pattern as http features, using an `IReadOnlyDictionary<Type, object>` and be accessed based on the type of the extension.
 This would then be accessible in proxy middleware from the route or cluster objects via an `Extensions` property:

 ```c#
 public void Configure(IApplicationBuilder app, IProxyStateLookup lookup)